dart-lang/dartdoc/README.md

 ```dart
 /// # `This is the text that will be sent to the tool as input.`
 ```

+#### Tool Environment Variables

+Tools have a number of environment variables available to them.
+They will be interpolated into any arguments given to the tool as `$ENV_VAR` or `$(ENV_VAR)`, as well as available in the process environment.

+- `SOURCE_LINE`: The source line number in the original source code.
+- `SOURCE_COLUMN`: The source column in the original source code.
+- `SOURCE_PATH`: The relative path from the package root to the original source file.
+- `PACKAGE_PATH`: The path to the package root.
+- `PACKAGE_NAME`: The name of the package.
+- `LIBRARY_NAME`: The name of the library, if any.
+- `ELEMENT_NAME`: The name of the element that this doc is attached to.
+- `TOOL_COMMAND`: The path to the original `.dart` script or command executable.
+- `DART_SNAPSHOT_CACHE`: The path to the directory containing the snapshot files of the tools.
+This directory will be removed before Dartdoc exits.
+- `DART_SETUP_COMMAND`: The path to the setup command script, if any.
+- `INVOCATION_INDEX`: An index for how many times a tool directive has been invoked on the current dartdoc block.
+Allows multiple tool invocations on the same block to be differentiated.

 ### Injecting HTML